sunnyynnus/hadoop/README.md

 # hadoop
-Project developed using Apache Hadoop
+Project developed using Apache Hadoop.
 EquiJoin equivalent in java-hadoop